PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

-At last, three extra layers provide useful functionalities to the users: layer~6 contains the tools to store the results in a database.
-It is made so as to optimize later requests and post-processing treatments, and to limit the data redundancies in the database.
-Layer~1 integrates all visualizing tools: through an interface, the user makes some requests to the database containing the output of the code, and draw curves on screen and produce grids of points in files.
-The last layer (layer~7) contains all automation tools.
-A scenario, \ie \ a file containing all physical or mathematical assumptions on the computation to be performed, is parsed.
-All relevant objects are created, and evaluations are processed.
-The results can then stored in the database with the associated scenario (if the user chooses so), either to trace back all hypothesis underlying the results, or to be able to evaluate them again later, \eg \ for non-regression purposes.
+At last, three extra layers provide useful functionalities to the users.
+The Database layer contains tools to store results in local or remote databases.
+It is designed to optimize later requests and post-processing treatments, and to limit data redundancies in the used databases.
+The Automation layer is a collection of tools designed for the purpose of automation.
+A scenario, \ie \ XML file containing all physical and mathematical assumptions on the computation to be performed, is parsed.
+With the XML file parsed, all relevant objects are created and evaluations are processed.
+The results are shown at the standard output and/or they can be stored in a database, including the associated scenario, either to trace back all hypothesis underlying the results, or to be able to evaluate them again later, \eg \ for non-regression purposes.
+Finally, the Visualization layer, which is not available in the first release of PARTONS, integrates all visualizing tools.
+With this layer, users will be able to make requests to the used databases containing the output data through an interface, and draw curves on a screen and/or produce grids of points in files.